QC20/Haptic-Game-For-The-Blind/README.md

 # Haptic Game for the Blind
 Within the domain of contemporary technology, haptics encompasses the intricate interplay between human tactile interaction and the nuanced feedback produced by computer interfaces.
-The fundamental endeavor is to authentically replicate real-world stimuli, fostering an immersive and responsive user experience.
+The fundamental endeavor of this project is to authentically replicate real-world stimuli, fostering an immersive and responsive user experience.
 Drawing inspiration from the vision of crafting accessibility-first experiences for the blind, our objective is to develop a gaming platform that intrinsically prioritizes inclusion for this user demographic.

 #### Prototype Parts Contents
 - 3D Printed (PLA) Remote Controller Prototype Case